 ARTIST STATEMENT

-Through a fusion of watercolor, oil, and acrylic techniques layered with textile motifs, collage, and digital transparencies, I construct images that blur the boundaries between body and landscape, spirit and material.
-Threads, fabric, and gesture become metaphors for inheritance and repair — the ways in which cultural memory is passed, unraveled, and rewoven across generations.
+Through a fusion of watercolor, oil, and acrylic techniques layered with textile motifs, collage, and digital transparencies, I construct images that are metaphors for inheritance and repair; showing the ways in which cultural memory is passed, unraveled, and rewoven across generations.

 Each composition becomes a form of embodied storytelling — a reclamation of space and voice.
 Through color, light, and layered materials, I seek to transform displacement into a kind of belonging, and vulnerability into power.